Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Results

-\paragraph{Counterfactual Pairs Generation Task} We manually assessed the quality of the LLM-generated counterfactual pairs by having two independent annotators review a stratified random sample of 500 transformations from the Bordeaux University Hospital ED dataset and 250 from the MIMIC-IV dataset.
+\textbf{Gender-Swapped Pairs Generation Task.} We manually assessed the quality of the Mistral Small 24B-generated gender-swapped pairs by having two independent annotators review a stratified random sample of 500 transformations from the Bordeaux University Hospital ED dataset and 250 from the MIMIC-IV dataset.
+The two annotators were (1) a doctoral researcher in digital public health with training in clinical data analysis and medical terminology (A.G.A.), and (2) an emergency medicine physician at the Bordeaux University Hospital (C.G.J.).
 Each transformation was classified into one of three categories: (1) correct and complete transformation, where all gender references were accurately modified without changing the rest of the content in the clinical notes, (2) incomplete transformation, where the main gender reference was changed but some secondary gendered language or pronouns were missed, or where medical details were altered and (3) failed transformations, where the transformation changed clinical information other than gender references or added hallucinated information.
 For the Bordeaux University Hospital ED subset (n=500), annotators agreed on 494 samples and disagreed on 6, which were labeled either as correct or incomplete by annotators.
 For the MIMIC-IV subset (n=250), annotators agreed on 248 samples and disagreed on 2, which were also labeled either as correct or incomplete.
 No samples were labeled as failed in either dataset.